‘On Vibration’ is a new nine-week virtual course that is open to all, run by Dr. Patrick Farmer and facilitated by the Sonic Art Research Unit.

 The total cost for these nine lectures is £60.
 Upon purchase, an email will be sent with zoom links for all nine lectures, and other materials.

-‘On Vibration’ consists of weekly one-hour sessions ,every Wednesday from 7-8pm (GMT), on the video-conferencing platform Zoom.
+‘On Vibration’ consists of weekly one-hour sessions ,every Tuesday and Wednesday from 7-8pm (GMT), on the video-conferencing platform Zoom.

-The lectures will start Wednesday April 14th and end Wednesday June 9th 2021.
+The lectures will take place every Tuesday and Wednesday from April 13th to June 9th 2021.